stevesaliman/gradle-properties-plugin/README.md

 a tomcat home, the developer knows they need to install tomcat.
 If they see a JNDI data source, they know they need to set one up inside their container.

+You should also use it if you have any Gradle tasks that depend on a property definition to work.
+This plugin adds a `requiredProperties` method to every task that you can use to make sure a property is defined before the task runs.

 # How do I use it? #
 The initial setup of a project is a little involved, but once done, this process greatly simplifies things for the developers who follow.